z3i/gutenberg/book/on_context.md

 ```

 This one sets your repo to `"sword"` and user to `"somu"`.
 Those two variables are very
-important in Gutenberg.
-They’re magical.
+important in {{name}}.
+They’re magic.
 After setting them, you can easily generate a header,
 for example, using built-in {{mustache_header}} variable.
 This is what you’d get:

     Sword